peter-bertok/float_fast_print/README.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-A test harness for the `f64` version will be written soon, but the testing can't be exhaustive, as it would take years to run...
+A less exhaustive test for the `f64` version is available, but obviously can't be exhaustive, as it would take years to run.

+## Pending Tasks
+[ ] Implement 2-digit lookup table and benchmark.
+[ ] Compare performance to alternatives when the cache has been flushed.
+[ ] Add JSON-style printing that uses the integer representation for whole numbers.

 ## References
 * https://github.com/ulfjack/ryu